ssrawat1/Razorpay-Payment-Gateway-Integration/README.md

 ## 🚀 Features

-* Create Razorpay orders
+* Create Razorpay orders (Order make sure that client can't manipulate the amount on client side)
 * Accept secure payments using Razorpay
-* Make sure that don't accept the payments amount from client(because client can modify it and brings a humoungus blunder)
 * Verify payments with server-side signature verification

+## Note: Don't accept the payment amounts from client(because client can modify it and can bring a humoungus blunder)